 In a very real sense, people of biblical faith are light bearers—beacons in a dark world.
-But, we have a choice.
-You can shroud your light rendering your influence powerless on culture.
-Or, you can be the light of truth by choosing to live consistently in accordance with Scriptural principles which has a powerful effect on the darkness in the world.
+You have a choice.
+You can shroud your light and diminish your influence on culture.
+Or, you can flood the darkness in the world with light by consistently living in accordance with Scriptural principles.

-Today, don’t ignore, fear or curse the darkness.
-“Let your light so shine before men, that they may see your good works and glorify your Father in heaven” (v.
-16)!
+Today, don’t ignore or fear the darkness: “Let your light so shine before men, that they may see your good works and glorify your Father in heaven” (v.
+16).
+Be light!

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.